the-alex-g/lisp-roguelike/README.md

 A matching constructor function for the class is created.
 This function is of the form `make-name (pos)`, which creates an instance of the new class at the position `pos`.

-Example: `(defenemy goblin #\g () :dmg 4 :health (1+ (roll 3)) :str -1 :dex 1 :color 'green :xp 3 :description "a goblin with a sharp dagger")` creates a class named 'goblin' and a function named 'make-goblin'.
-The dmg, health, str, dex, color, xp, and description slots of the `goblin` class are set to the values entered in the `defenemy` call.
+Example: `(defenemy goblin #\g () :atk '(1 4 piercing) :health (1+ (roll 3)) :str -1 :dex 1 :color 'green :xp 3 :description "a goblin with a sharp dagger")` creates a class named 'goblin' and a function named 'make-goblin'.
+The atk, health, str, dex, color, xp, and description slots of the `goblin` class are set to the values entered in the `defenemy` call.

 **defactor (name display-char new-slots &rest keys &key inherit &allow-other-keys)**